moonwitch/moonwitch.github.io/_posts/2014-05-04-Bashprofiles.md

 Now, just because of that "No GUI" attitude, I've always struggled with Git (and thus Github and Bitbucket) in a GUI setting.
 I have no clue why, but for some reason every single commit went wrong.
 It drove me mad, so CLI it was.

 {% highlight bash %}
-git init
+$ git init
-git clone url-to-repo
+$ git remote add origin https://github.com/user/repo.git
-git add name-for-remote url-to-ssh-repo git add files-that-where-editted git commit -m "commit message" git push
+$ git add files-that-where-editted
+$ git commit -m "commit message"
+$ git push
 {% endhighlight %}

 Anyhow, here's my bash_profile